reduxjs/redux/README.md

 ### Additional Flexibility

 This the most basic usage, but `connect()` supports many other different patterns: just passing the vanilla `dispatch()` function down, binding multiple action creators, putting them as `actions` prop, selecting parts of state and binding action creators depending on `props`, and so on.
-Check out [Recipes](#recipes) for some ideas about advanced `connect()` usage.
+Check out `connect()` docs below to learn more.

 ### Injecting Redux store